 Scotch bonnet

-If you want to take a break from the sweet ingredients, then add a scotch bonnet for some spice to the porridge.
+If you want to take a break from sweet food, then add a scotch bonnet for some spice to the porridge.
 Try my scotch bonnet storage hack to have it in stock all the time!

 Red onion